Politics of Gabon: Political conditions

 In March 1968, Bongo declared Gabon a one-party state by dissolving the BDG and establishing a new party—the Gabonese Democratic Party.
 He invited all Gabonese, regardless of previous political affiliation, to participate.
 Bongo was elected president in February 1975 and re-elected in December 1979 and November 1986 to seven-year terms.
-In April 1975, the office of vice president was abolished and replaced by the office of prime minister, who has no right to automatic succession.
-Under the 1991 constitution, in the event of the president's death, the prime minister, the National Assembly president, and the defense minister share power until a new election is held.
+In April 1975, the office of vice president was abolished and replaced by the office of prime minister, who had no right to automatic succession.
+Under the 1991 constitution, in the event of the president's death, the prime minister, the National Assembly president, and the defence minister share power until a new election is held.
 Using the PDG as a tool to submerge the regional and tribal rivalries that have divided Gabonese politics in the past, Bongo sought to forge a single national movement in support of the government's development policies.

 Opposition to the PDG continued, however, and in September 1990, two coup attempts were uncovered and aborted.
 Economic discontent and a desire for political liberalization provoked violent demonstrations and strikes by students and workers in early 1990.
 In response to grievances by workers, Bongo negotiated with them on a sector-by-sector basis, making significant wage concessions.
-In addition, he promised to open up the PDG and to organize a national political conference in March–April 1990 to discuss Gabon's future political system.
+In addition, he promised to open up the PDG and organize a national political conference in March–April 1990 to discuss Gabon's future political system.
 The PDG and 74 political organizations attended the conference.
 Participants essentially divided into two loose coalitions, the ruling PDG and its allies and the United Front of Opposition Associations and Parties, consisting of the breakaway Morena Fundamental and the Gabonese Progress Party.

-The April conference approved sweeping political reforms, including creation of a national senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of the exit visa requirement.
-In an attempt to guide the political system's transformation to multi-party democracy, Bongo resigned as PDG chairman and created a transitional government headed by a new Prime Minister, Casimir Oye-Mba.
+The April conference approved sweeping political reforms, including the creation of a national senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of the exit visa requirement.
+In an attempt to guide the political system's transformation into a multi-party democracy, Bongo resigned as PDG chairman and created a transitional government headed by a new Prime Minister, Casimir Oye-Mba.
 The Gabonese Social Democratic Grouping (RSDG), as the resulting government was called, was smaller than the previous government and included representatives from several opposition parties in its cabinet.
 The RSDG drafted a provisional constitution that provided a basic bill of rights and an independent judiciary but retained strong executive powers for the president.
 After further review by a constitutional committee and the National Assembly, this document came into force in March 1991.